Western Howgills

 Perhaps I have lacked energy or enthusiasm.
 Perhaps the objective expressed half-heartedly in the Preamble to visit all 400 5km x 5km squares in North-West England, in order to give a balanced impression of the region, has led me elsewhere.
 But I never really addressed that objective and it necessarily faded away during the pandemic.

 So I will aim to walk up those of the 100 top drops that I haven’t already Sauntered up.
 In six years I have walked up only 26 of them (now including Pen-y-ghent).
 Although, in general, I will aim to walk up to the summit sometimes the slopes of a hill are more interesting and enjoyable.
 I want to retain the spirit of Saunterings as an eclectic mix of walks, high and low, with discussions of miscellaneous associated issues.
-I won’t make an obsession of the top drops.
-It can serve as a second half-hearted aim to help me stride forward whole-heartedly.
+This can serve as a second half-hearted aim to help me stride forward whole-heartedly.

 Ingleborough and Whernside